katydid/parser/references/thrift.md

 ## Float64 Types

 * double: A 64-bit floating point number (Values of type double are first converted to an int64 according to the IEEE 754 floating-point "double format" bit layout.)
+(Little Endian 64-bit IEEE 764 floating-point numbers)

 ## Referenced

 * bool: A boolean value (true or false)
 * string: A text string encoded using UTF-8 encoding
 * binary: a sequence of unencoded bytes
 * double: A 64-bit floating point number (Values of type double are first converted to an int64 according to the IEEE 754 floating-point "double format" bit layout.)
+(Little Endian 64-bit IEEE 764 floating-point numbers)
 * byte: An 8-bit signed integer
 * i16: A 16-bit signed integer
 * i32: A 32-bit signed integer